-Mr. and Mrs. Jones are married and live together with their 5-year old child, Davy.
+The customer and the spouse are married and live together with their 5-year old son.
 They plan to file separate tax returns this year.
-Mrs. Jones will claim Davy as a tax dependent.
-(See Example #9 for Davy's budget group)
+The spouse will claim the son as a tax dependent.
+(See Example #9 for the son's budget group)

-The Budget Group for Includes Mr. Jones (self)Mrs. Jones (spouse in the home) Mrs. Jones (self) Mr. Smyth (spouse in the home) Davy (her tax dependent)
+The Budget Group for Includes Customer Self Spouse (living in the same home) Spouse SelfSpouse (living in the same home)Son (her tax dependent)